bruhenri12/school-timetabling/README.md

 # School Timetabling

+## Credits
+This project was made using reference the official Timefold Solver "Hello World" Quick Start tutorial.

 ## Specification
 Your service will assign Lesson instances to Timeslot and Room instances automatically by using AI to adhere to the following hard and soft scheduling constraints: